 Skip to main content

-We offer a wide range of accommodation, from characterful Victorian houses through to modern apartments.
+We offer a wide range of accommodation, from characterful Victorian rooms through to modern ensuite accommodation.

-Lucy Cavendish has signed up to the ANUK National Code for Assured Accommodation, giving you peace of mind that your rights to safe accommodation of a good standard are protected.
+Lucy Cavendish is a signatory of the ANUK National Code for Assured Accommodation, ensuring that students' rights to safe accommodation of a good standard are protected.

 Oldham Hall